ros2/ros2_documentation/source/Related-Projects/Visualizing-ROS-2-Data-With-Foxglove.rst

 Visualize URDFs: View and manipulate your URDF model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Foxglove's `3D panel supports displaying Unified Robotics Description Format (URDF) models <https://docs.foxglove.dev/docs/visualization/panels/3d/#custom-layers>`__ in the context of your robots’ world.
+Foxglove's `3D panel supports displaying Unified Robotics Description Format (URDF) models <https://docs.foxglove.dev/docs/visualization/panels/3d/#custom-layers>`__ in the context of your robots' world.

 To visualize and control your robot model in Foxglove, open the web or desktop application and add a 3D panel to your layout.